Asakusa

 Dinner

-Overwhelmed I left the shop.
-I had originally wanted to go to Donki as well, but now it was getting a bit late and I was too hungry.
-I texted Amber and we agreed to meet at 7 pm at Kaminarimon.
-Unfortunately, Google Maps let me down this time and I ended up at the wrong gate.
-But we eventually found each other.
+I left the shop in a daze of sensory overload.
+I’d planned to hit Donki as well, but time was slipping away and hunger was winning.
+I texted Amber, and we agreed to meet at 7 PM at Kaminarimon.
+Google Maps, usually so reliable, decided this was the moment to fail me—I ended up at completely the wrong gate.
+But after some confused wandering and a few more text messages, we found each other.